chk-code/cdnd-05-3dinpainting/README.md

 npm run start
 ```

-This should start a development server with the React application that will interact with the serverless TODO application.
+This should start a development server with the React application that will interact with the serverless image job application.

 # Postman collection

 An alternative way to access the API is a Postman collection that contains sample requests.
 You can find the Postman collection in this project.